mizb/BlueGauge/README-en.md

 1. Limit Device Name Length: Implement a character limit for device names that ensures they fit within the available space of the tray notification.
 This may require shortening longer names to prevent truncation.

 2. Hide Disconnected Devices: Consider not displaying disconnected devices in the tray notifications.
 This approach would reduce clutter and ensure that only relevant information is shown, thereby preventing text overflow.

-### 3.When BlueGauge updates Bluetooth Information related to Bluetooth devices and sends notifications, if the tray menu is active (open), it can lead to the tray menu freezing.
-Currently considering a bug in the tray-icon library.

-- Temporary Fix: Press `Ctrl + Shift + Esc` to open the `Task Manager`.
-Search for `BlueGauge.exe`.
-Select the process and click `End Task` to stop it.